Perlin noise

 Perlin noise is a type of gradient noise developed by Ken Perlin in 1982.
-It has many uses, including but not limited to: procedurally generating terrain, applying pseudo-random changes to a variable, and assisting in the creation of image textures.
-It is most commonly implemented in two, three, or four dimensions, but can be defined for any number of dimensions.
+Its application include procedurally generating terrain, applying pseudo-random changes to a variable, and assisting in the creation of image textures.
+It can be formulated in arbitrary dimensions, but is commonly implemented in two, three, or four dimensions for digital image and video processing.

 History

-Ken Perlin developed Perlin noise in 1982 as a result of his frustration with the "machine-like" look of computer-generated imagery (CGI) at the time.
+Ken Perlin developed Perlin noise in 1982 as a result of his problems with the "machine-like" look of computer-generated imagery (CGI) at the time.
 He formally described his findings in a SIGGRAPH paper in 1985 called "An Image Synthesizer".
 He developed it after working on Disney's computer animated sci-fi motion picture Tron (1982) for the animation company Mathematical Applications Group (MAGI).
 In 1997, Perlin was awarded an Academy Award for Technical Achievement for creating the algorithm, the citation for which read:

 To Ken Perlin for the development of Perlin Noise, a technique used to produce natural appearing textures on computer generated surfaces for motion picture visual effects.

 The development of Perlin Noise has allowed computer graphics artists to better represent the complexity of natural phenomena in visual effects for the motion picture industry.

 Perlin did not apply for any patents on the algorithm, but in 2001 he was granted a patent for the use of 3D+ implementations of simplex noise for texture synthesis.
-Simplex noise has the same purpose, but uses a simpler space-filling grid.
-Simplex noise alleviates some of the problems with Perlin's "classic noise", among them computational complexity and visually-significant directional artifacts.
+Simplex noise has the same purpose of Perlin noise, but uses a simpler space-filling grid and produces less grid-shaped artifacts.